jbeuckm/drupal-client/README.md

 2. REST Server module enabled, an endpoint defined and appropriate permissions (system, user, node, etc.).
 In server settings, enable only response formatter `json` the request parsing mime types `application/json`, `application/x-www-form-urlencoded` and `multipart/form-data`.

-3. A Javascript project - node.js or Titanium are known to work
+3. A Javascript project - node.js or Titanium are known to work.

 ## Installation